 At the connection screen, click “Connect info” and a new window is shown with connection options.

 Scan the QR code with your iPad's camera:

 Why are Wi-Fi and Manual Wi-Fi connection not working?

 Local Wi-Fi networks use different routers, and each router is configured in its own way.
 It is hard to point to a specific reason why things are not working in your network.

-Security software like antivirus, firewall, or VPN on your Mac could prevent Wi-Fi connections.
+Security software like antivirus, firewall, or VPN on your computer could prevent Wi-Fi connections.
 Security restrictions or settings on your router could also be the problem.
-Some routers disable Apple Bonjour which is the service Astropad uses to allow Mac & iPad to find each other automatically.
+Some routers disable Apple Bonjour which is the service Astropad uses to allow your computer & iPad to find each other automatically.
 Some routers also disable connection within the same local network between devices.
 This effectively shuts down any possibility for your devices to talk to each other.